-Tongue-tie and lip-tie are conditions that are present at birth that cause restricted movement of the tongue or lip.
-This condition is caused by shortened pieces of tissue that attaches the tongue to the floor of your mouth and/or the piece of tissue that attaches your lip to yours gums.
+Tongue-tie and lip-tie are conditions that are present at birth that causes restricted movement of the tongue or lip.
+This condition is caused by shortened pieces of tissue that attaches the tongue to the floor of your mouth and/or the piece of tissue that attaches your lip to your gums.
 These pieces of tissue are called frenums.

 Babies that have lip-tie, almost always are tongue-tied too.
 This condition can make it difficult for babies to feed and swallow and later it can affect speech and tooth position.

-There are different levels of severity and in some minor cases it may not cause any problems.
-In cases where there are problems, it can be fixed with a simple surgical procedure with a laser.
+There are different levels of severity and in some minor cases, it may not cause any problems.
+In cases where there are problems, they can be fixed with a simple surgical procedure with a laser.

 Dr. Kinizsi uses a laser because there is no bleeding, it is more precise, takes only a few minutes to do, has less risk of infection afterwards and a rapid healing time.

 After a frenum has been released, stretching and massaging the area is necessary 3-4 times a day to prevent reattachment.